This is a named option within the Cartographic and Geographic Information Systems MS.

 Prior Coursework

-With program approval, students are allowed to count no more than 6 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 6 credits of graduate coursework as defined above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework as defined above taken as a University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation